 At the Humphrey School of Public Affairs, we educate the next generation of public leaders.

-If you have a passion to make the world a better place, we invite you to attend our virtual Fall Preview Day Friday, November 5, 1–5:30 p.m. to find out how you can turn your drive to make a difference into a reality.
+If you have a passion to make the world a better place, we invite you to attend our 2022 Fall Preview Day on Monday, November 7, from 9 a.m. to 3 p.m., to find out how you can turn your drive to make a difference into a reality.

 Because we're committed to your success, our admissions team will help you create an outstanding application and guide you in securing funding for your education.